jesperberth/automationclass/README.md

 # Automationclass with Ansible

-## Automate Linux, Windows, VMware, Network and Cloud
+## Automate Linux, Windows and Cloud

 ### Prerequsits